 Who should attend the Summer Bridge Program?

-Marshall uses ACT/SAT scores to place students in math and English classes as incoming freshmen.
-In order to be placed in ENG 101, you need a verbal subscore of 18 on the ACT or (450 SAT).
+Marshall uses ACT/SAT scores to place students in math classes as incoming freshmen.
 To place in 100-level math, you need a math subscore of 19 on the ACT (460 SAT).
-Students who are placed in ENG 099, MTH 099, or MTH 098, will have to complete at least three hours of coursework that will not count toward graduation before you can register in credit-earning courses.
-The Summer Bridge Program will strengthen your math/English skills, and give you the opportunity to test into ENG 101, MTH 121 or MTH 127 in the fall semester.
+Students who are placed in MTH 098 or MTH 099 will have to complete at least three hours of coursework that will not count toward graduation before you can register in credit-earning courses.
+The Summer Bridge Program will strengthen your skills and give you the opportunity to test into MTH 121 or MTH 127 in the fall semester.

 What are the benefits of attending the Summer Bridge program?